In this lesson, we go EXTREME!

 Extreme angles are usually very challenging and frequently ignored by most artists even some advanced.
 Studying the extreme angles will make you better at the more common angles because you’ll have a better understanding of the method.

-And this ellipse will be angled perpendicular to the brow line.
-This is cause by the ellipse being in perspective.
-Ellipse perspective should be the topic of another video.
-For now, I’ve included a link to a good resource in the description.
+And the ellipse of the side plane will be angled perpendicular to the brow line.
+This is caused by the ellipse being in perspective.

 To get the proper angles on the front and side planes, remember that the head can be simplified into a box to visualize the perspective.